Constitution of the United States Complete Shooting Dog Association

 This championship will be held annually.
 Only dogs that have placed in a U.S. Complete Shooting Dog or Derby either Amateur or Open are invited to run at this Championship.

 U.S. Complete National Amateur Championship — This championship will be held annually and run on a more traditional format.
-Handler and dog should hold a win certificate from the Amateur Field Trial Clubs of America Inc. and the U.S. Complete Shooting Dog Association in an amateur shooting dog or amateur derby event.
+Handler and dog should hold a qualifying win certificate from the Amateur Field Trial Clubs of America Inc.

 U.S. Complete National Open Championship — This championship will be held annually and run on a more traditional format.
 The dog must have placed in an open shooting dog or open derby stake recognized by the American Field.